NgL121/AoC_23/README.md

 Day 3: 15 minutes for writing codes and 150 for debugging...

 Day 4: I guess the puzzle tmr will make me feel stupid again

+Day 5: How long do I have to debug the stupid part 2 ...

+Day 6: I feel lime I'm on a rollercoaster right now